Axelrod-Python/Axelrod/docs/tutorials/getting_started/tournament_results.rst

 - State distribution: the count of each type of state of a match
 - Normalised state distribution: the normalised count of each type of state of a match
+- Initial cooperation count: the count of initial cooperation by each player.
+- Initial cooperation rate: the rate of initial cooperation by each player.
 - Cooperation rating: cooperation rating of each player
 - Vengeful cooperation: a morality metric from the literature (see :ref:`morality-metrics`).